FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 The difference in build is, however, quite apparent.
 While some servers, mainly built for office use, have the standard &ldquo;tower&rdquo; build, most servers have a flat profile designed to be mounted in racks as displayed on the picture.
+Since most servers are not high enough to take full size expansion cards (graphics cards, network cards, etc) servers may contain a separate removable component for these usually called a riser.

 ![A server in a rack, pulled out and the top taken off.
 The internal components, such as dual, hot-plug power supply units, hot-plug fans, CPU, the riser and hot-swap disks are visible.](/lectures/1-cloud-intro/server-01.svg)
 *An HP Proliant G5 server pulled out of its rack.
 Source: [Wikipedia](https://en.wikipedia.org/wiki/ProLiant#/media/File:Proliant380g5_3.jpeg)*